 ThM students in the Old Testament Studies concentration must take 12 hours in the department, including six hours chosen from the OT5400-level exegetical courses.
-OT5720 The Use of the Old Testament in the New Testament can be substituted for three of these hours.
+OT5720 The Use of the Old Testament in the New Testament can be substituted for one of the OT5400-level exegetical courses.
 Please note that elective offerings for a given term are subject to change without advance notice.